 Binding specifications to allow content creation and streaming tools for user-generated and commercial video

 About the Alliance for Open Media

 Launched in 2015, the Alliance for Open Media (AOMedia) was formed to define and develop media technologies to address marketplace demand for an open standard for video compression and delivery over the web.
-Board-level, Founding Members include Amazon, Apple, Arm, Cisco, Facebook, Google, IBM, Intel, Microsoft, Mozilla, Netflix, NVIDIA and Samsung Electronics.
-AOMedia’s next-generation royalty-free video codec, AV1, is optimized for internet delivery and scalable to any modern device at any bandwidth.
-Visit www.aomedia.org or follow AOMedia on Twitter at @a4omedia.
+Board-level, Founding Members include Amazon, Apple, Arm, Cisco, Facebook, Google, IBM, Intel, Microsoft, Mozilla, Netflix, NVIDIA, and Samsung Electronics.
+AOMedia's open-source, royalty-free, video codec AV1 is a significant milestone in the ability to deliver a next-generation video format that is interoperable, open, optimized for internet delivery and scalable to any modern device at any bandwidth.
+Visit